 The Europlace Institute of Finance (EIF), a foundation recognised as being of public utility, promotes research in finance that is particularly focused on the needs of companies.

 The Risk Foundation (FDR) was created in 2007 on the initiative of four academic institutions (Centre Economique des Actuaires, Ecole Polytechnique, ENSAE and Université Paris-Dauphine) and four financial institutions (Allianz (formerly AGF), Axa, Groupama and Société Générale) with the aim of contributing to the sustainable development of French research potential in all areas of risk management

 The Institut Louis Bachelier (ILB) is an association under the French law of 1901, under the impulse of the Direction Générale du Trésor and the Caisse des Dépôts et Consignations.
-Together with the two foundations (IEF and FdR), the ILB forms the ILB Group.
+Together with the two foundations (IEF and FdR), the ILB forms the ILB Network.

 The Institute is named after the mathematician Louis Jean-Baptiste Alphonse Bachelier, who developed the Theory of Speculation.
 These original ideas were used in the financial markets after being linked to the notion of a hedge portfolio proposed by Black, Scholes and Merton in the 1970s.

 13 research programmes and 4 IRDs launched around finance.

 Published quarterly, the Cahiers Louis Bachelier present the results of the research programmes hosted by the Institute and its two associated foundations (Fondation du Risque and Institut Europlace de Finance), in a language accessible to a wider audience than academics.

 The first ambition of the Labex Finance and Sustainable Growth "FCD" is to orient finance towards sustainable objectives.